 Torso Size: 38 to 50 inches | Lengh: 22 inches | Weight: 3.15lbs

-The material is a sturdy 600 denier ballistic polyester with a webbing system for breathability.
+The material is a sturdy 600-denier ballistic polyester with a webbing system for breathability.
 The polyester thread is high tensile strength and the pockets should stay attached well.
 For such an affordable tactical vest, it is great quality.

 Upon further inspection, we do find some issues with the Barska vest (which isn’t surprising considering the cheap price).
 The main issue with this vest is its pistol holster.
 It seems like the holster was made for a different vest but just added on.
 As a result, the holster sticks out.
-It also points the pistol towards your body, which could be a safety risk.
+It also points the pistol toward your body, which could be a safety risk.